 The women of EHD have no problem talking about boobs and our bodies freely at work, especially when important research for a blog post is at stake.
 Fun fact: the words and ideas you see on this blog are often a result of a collaborative group effort—whoever is writing will often ask the opinions of everyone in the office because we believe the group is stronger than one (and multiple perspectives are important and necessary).
 All of that is to say: we talk to each other.
 We hear each other, and we genuinely love that we are all different.
-So, when the topic of summer dresses came up, we got together and starting talking about what dresses we were into right now and what we realized this week was not necessarily profound, but we don’t notice it being talked about very often.
+So, when the topic of summer dresses came up, we got together and started talking about what dresses we were into right now and what we realized this week was not necessarily profound, but something we don’t notice being talked about very often.
 We all unanimously agreed that when dress shopping, our specific bra preferences and needs were the #1 consideration.
 We want to be comfortable and, of course, feel good in what we wear, and for some reason, dresses give us some issues when it comes to the ladies.
 Some of us NEED to wear a bra—no exceptions.
 Some prefer a bra but can work with a dress that offers a bit of support.
 Myself, for example, will not go near a strapless bra because I find them so uncomfortable so often just go bra-less.
 SO, today we present our very first summer dress roundup by bra specifications.
 Let’s get to it:

 1. Soft Utility Jumper | 2.
 The Cotton Weave Picnic Dress | 3.
 Bouquet Flutter Shirtdress | 4.
 Striped Wrap Maxi Dress | 5.
 V-Neck Tiered Cover Up Dress | 6.
 Midi Sundress | 7.
 Tie Belt Ruffle Trim Midi Dress | 8.
 Calista Gingham Linen Midi Wrap Dress | 9.
 The Jig Dress | 10.
 Faux Wrap Maxi Dress | 11.
 V-Neck Dolman Sleeve Dress | 12.
 River Island Belted Shirt Dress | 13.
 Patterned Dress | 14.
 Ruffle Sleeve Cotton Maxi Dress | 15.
 Smock Waist Peasant Midi Dress